Supernile/WikiCarWebsite/README.md

 And be prepared for the unexpected...

-Project Authors: Eesa Aslam, Andrew Volovich and Daniel Smith
+Project Authors: Eesa Aslam, Andrew Volovich and Thesupernile